ceteongvanness/docs-graphics/README.md

-# docs-graphics
+# Promotional Graphics for docs.microsoft.com

-Graphics for docs.microsoft.com
+Please make sure to [read the license](LICENSE.md) before downloading any of the assets.